alexramosiii-dev2/github-obsidian/laravel11/Factory and Seeders.md

+\
+### Factory
-Used to create test data and seed your database with fake data during development.
+- Used to scaffold data for development.
+Useful for QA tests.

-`php artisan make:factory FactoryName`
+- `php artisan make:factory FactoryName`
+	- create a factory file
+- `php artisan make:model ModelName -mf`
+	- create a model with associated migration ( -m ) and factory ( -f )
 ```php
 namespace Database\Factories;